Get XIFAXAN coverage by plan in your area

 Simplifying the PA process for XIFAXAN

 Being proactive with PAs leads to higher approval rates.1 View the brochure below to see simple directions for submitting a PA for XIFAXAN when needed.
-And learn how to avoid common reasons for a denial by expanding the chart.

 View PA Considerations Brochure